 Historically (2010-2019), OID diverts between approximately 165,000 AF to 246,000 AF, with an overall average of approximately 208,000 AF.
-Given OID's existing surface water rights of 300,000 AF from the Stanislaus River and its overall average system inflows, the surface water deliveries estimated from this Project amounts to approximately 22% of the total available surface water supply.
-As a result, this Project provides the opportunity for OID to meet a portion of the NDE area needs.
+Given OID's existing surface water rights of 300,000 AF from the Stanislaus (300,000 AF)River and its overall average system inflows, the surface water contemplated fordeliveries estimated from this Project amounts to approximately 22% of the total available surface water supplyabove and beyond that necessary to meet their existing customer demands (on an average basis).
+As a result, if this Project were approved, it would provideprovides the opportunity for OID to meet a portion of the NDE area needswhile retaining some volume of water for "high-value" out-of-basin water transfers.

-Voluntary transfers of water have provided a basis for funding improvements to the OID distribution system under the District's Water Resources Plan.
-As water is conserved and transferred, OID receives revenue and implements additional improvements, resulting in additional water conservation.
+Voluntary transfers of water have provided a basis for funding improvements to the OID distribution system under the District's Water Resources Plan. -As water is conserved and transferred, OID receives revenue and implements additional improvements, resulting in additional water conservation.
 More information on OID's WRP implementation to date can be found in Section 8 of OID's AWMP.
 Both the OID WRP and AWMP are available for reference on OID's website (www.oakdaleirrigation.com).
 OID has participated in numerous water transfers in the past and continues to seek opportunities for mutually beneficial temporary transfer agreements with water users (agricultural, urban, and others) outside of the District.

-The public and other agencies will continue to be notified of the planned or ongoing implementation of project activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
+The public and other agencies will continue to be notified of the planned or ongoing implementation of PMAproject activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
 Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies that the proponent is considering or will be implementing the project and will provide a description of the actions that will be taken.
+Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMAproject and will provide a description of the actions that will be taken.

-Public and/or inter-agency noticing may be facilitated through STRGBA GSA meetings and/or local agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, Annual Reports and Periodic Evaluations, public scoping meetings, and/or applicable permitting notification processes.
+Public and/or inter-agency noticing may be facilitated through the GSA's boardSTRGBA GSA meetings and/or Districtlocal agency meetings, associated website(s), inter-basin coordination meetings, other public meetings hosted by the GSAs, GSP annual reportsAnnual Reports and five-year updatesPeriodic Evaluations, public scoping meetings, and/or environmental/regulatoryapplicable permitting notification processes.